 Four wing pylons are available on Polar 6, two on each wing.
-For ACLOUD five different probes were installed to sample cloud particle microphysical and optical properties: the Cloud Droplet Probe (CDP-2), the Cloud Imaging Probe (CIP), the Precipitation Imaging Probe (PIP), the Small Ice Detector Mark 3 (SID-3), and the Particle Habit Imaging and Polar Scattering (PIUPS).
-Two conference and feature the fact half
+For ACLOUD five different probes have been installed to sample cloud particle microphysical and optical properties: the Cloud Droplet Probe (CDP), the Cloud Imaging Probe (CIP), the Precipitation Imaging Probe (PIP), the Small Ice Detector Mark 3 (SID-3), and the Particle Habit Imaging and Polar Scattering (PHIPS).

-15 (PHIPS).
 Two configurations were applied.
 The combination of PIP, CIP, SID-3, and PHIPS was operated during the first half of ALCOUD (Flights #8-15).
-In the second half (Flights #16-24), the PIP was replaced by the CDP-2 to improve the sampling of small cloud droplets, which dominated the rather warm clouds observed during ACLOUD.
-Bulk liquid and total water content (LWC, TWC) was measured on Polar 6 with a Nevzorov heated wire probe.
+In the second half (Flights #16-24), the PIP was replaced by the CDP to improve the sampling of small cloud droplets, which dominated the rather warm clouds observed during ACLOUD.

-4.1.1 Cloud Droplet Probe
+10 3.1.1 Cloud Droplet Probe

-- 20 The Cloud Droplet Probe (CDP-2) is a forward scattering optical spectrometer (size range 2-50 μm) using a single mode diode laser at a wavelength of 0.658 μm (Lance et al., 2010; Wendisch et al., 1996).
-It is operated with anti-shatter tips to reduce possible shattering artifacts (Korolev et al., 2011) and allows the retrieval of particle by particle information.
+The Cloud Droplet Probe (CDP) is a forward scattering optical spectrometer (size range 2-50 μm) using a single mode diode laser at a wavelength of 0.658 μm (Lance et al., 2010; Wendisch et al., 1996).
 The instrument counts and sizes individual droplets by detecting pulses of light scattered from a laser beam in the near-forward direction (4-12°).
 Sizes are accumulated in 30 bins with variable widths.
-For ACLOUD, a 1 μm bin-width was chosen for small droplet - sizes (2-14 μm), while larger cloud droplets (16-50 μm) were collected in 2 μm bins.
+For ACLOUD, a 1 μm bin-width was chosen for small droplet sizes (2-14 μm), while larger cloud droplets (16-50 μm) were collected in 2 μm bins.
 The particle diameter was deduced from the measurement using a scattering cross section to diameter relationship based on the Mie Theory.
 This relationship is a non monotonic function, which can give multiple solutions for one scattering cross section measurement.
-Therefore, the particle number size distribution (PNSD) was obtained in two consecutive steps.
-First, the CDP-2 raw PNSD was computed by the probe manufacturer software, which applies the first solution of the Mie theory particle size determination.
-In the second - 30 step, raw PNSD has then been corrected using a Monte Carlo inversion method to ensure equiprobable values to all possible solutions of the Mie theory particle size determination.
-In order to do so, the particle counts (N{raw}) from one raw size bin were uniformly distributed into a finer binning (N{fine}) for a more precise particle size determination and a scattering cross section was computed for each N{fine} .
-A diameter was then randomly attributed to each counts of N{fine} using the different solution given by the Mie theory with equiprobability and these diameters were distributed into the same original size bins (N{cor}) .

-The final calibrated PNSD are obtained by applying the calibrated sampling area and removing shattered particles, which 5 are identified from the inter-arrival times.
-Prior to its use, the probe has been calibrated using glass beads for sizing and a single droplet generator (Lance et al., 2010; Wendisch et al., 1996) for the sample area (0.32 mm^2).
-Microphysical quantities such as LWC and effective droplet diameter D{eff} were derived from the PNSD.
+Therefore, the particle number size distribution (PNSD) was obtained in two steps.
+First, the CDP raw PNSD was computed by the probe manufacturer software, which uses the first solution of the Mie theory particle size determination.
+This PNSD has then been corrected using a Monte Carlo inversion method to ensure equiprobable values to all possible solutions of the Mie theory particle size determination.
+In order to do so, the particle counts $(N{\text{raw}})$ from one raw size bin were uniformly distributed into a finer binning $(N{\text{fine}})$ for a more precise particle size determination and a scattering cross section was computed for each $N{\mathrm{fine}}$ .
+A diameter was then randomly attributed to each counts of $N{\rm fine}$ using the different solution given by the Mie theory with equiprobability and these diameters were distributed into the same original size bins $(N{\text{cor}})$ .
+Prior to its use, the probe has been calibrated using glass beads for sizing and a single droplet generator (Lance et al., 2010; Wendisch et al., 1996) for the sample area (0.32 mm).
+The CDP is equipped with anti-shatter tips to reduce possible shattering artifacts (Korolev et al., 2011) and allows the retrieval of particle by particle information.
+Microphysical quantities such as liquid water content (LWC) and effective droplet diameter $D{\rm eff}$ were derived from the PNSD.

-4.1.2 Cloud Imaging Probe and Precipitation Imaging Probe
+3.1.2 Cloud Imaging Probe and Precipitation Imaging Probe